ryman1/keeweb-wiki/FAQ.md

 ### Compatibility
 Q: Is it compatible to KeePass?
 What about KeePassX or other clients?
-A: File format should be 100% compatible but I test integration with KeePass.
+A: File format should be 100% compatible but I test integration with KeePass only.
 Other clients should be ok, if not, please, open an issue and it will be fixed.

 ### Sync
 Q: Why does the app overwrite my files in Dropbox?